lumeland/lume.land/docs/configuration/config-file.md

 });
 ```

-The string value `no-html-extension` allows to save the files as
+It also accepts the string value `no-html-extension` to save the files as
 `/about-us.html` but generate the urls without extension extension
 (`/about-us`).